Listen to a Good Book

-Audible (Android and iOS) is a veteran powerhouse in the audiobooks field, with more than 150,000 titles in its library.
+Audible (Android, iOS) remains the powerhouse in the audiobooks field, with more than 470,000 titles in its library.
 Audible's audiobook player offers solid playback features, with chapter navigation, bookmarks, a sleep mode, variable playback speed and multitasking support for background playback and downloading.
-Its increasing integration with Amazon's Kindle system is reaping added benefits for its users, as Kindle users can pay a small fee to upgrade a Kindle ebook with an Audible audiobook; Amazon's Whispersync allows users to switch between audiobook and text near-seamlessly.
+Audible’s increasing integration with Amazon's Kindle system has reaped added benefits for users, as Kindle users can pay a small fee to upgrade a Kindle ebook with an Audible audiobook; Amazon's Whispersync feature allows users to switch between audiobook and text near-seamlessly.
 You can even have Amazon's Alexa pull up your audiobooks from Audible to be read through an Echo, Tap or Echo Dot.

-Simply Audiobooks' cloud-based Audiobooks.com platform (Android and iOS) also offers a solid audiobook app for Android and iOS listeners, allowing subscribers to choose from a library of more than 45,000 audiobooks from every genre that they can stream or download for offline listening.
+RB Audiobooks' cloud-based Audiobooks.com platform (Android, iOS) also offers a solid audiobook app for Android and iOS listeners, allowing subscribers to choose from a library of more than 150,000 audiobooks from every genre that they can stream or download for offline listening.
 The Audio Books app includes variable playback speed, automatic bookmarking and a sleep timer, among other features.
 Additionally, this app includes cross-device syncing, allowing listeners to easily transition from their smartphone, tablet or computer without losing their place in the audiobook.

 Bookmobile is a well-regarded iOS Audiobook player for those looking to play DRM-free audiobooks.
 Bookmobile supports DRM-locked content from iTunes and Audible, as well as DRM-free content ripped from CDs or downloaded, including M4B and MP3 audiobooks.
 The app features a thoughtful control scheme designed to keep you from easily losing your place and includes drive and sleep modes, as well as supporting background playback.
 Extra features include a custom bookmarking feature that can automatically remember where you last stopped, playback speed controls, and AirPlay support.
 The free trial lasts for 60 days and allows you to import three audiobooks.